-Worst case, that means you could pay your Part A deductible of $1,340 up to 5 times in a calendar year – in addition to your regular coinsurance.
-Benefit period costs alone would takebe $6,700 out of your pocket.
+Worst case, that means you could pay your Part A deductible up to five times in a calendar year – in addition to your regular coinsurance.
+Benefit period costs alone would amount to just over $7,000 in 2020.

 If Your Benefit Period Runs Long, You Could Pay Even More:

 Here’s an example.
 Suppose you spend three days in the hospital and then go home.